 NTSI-GSA Faculty Profiles You are taught by dedicated GSA Faculty who hold impressive credentials.

 Location & Commute Time

 The NTSI-GSA operates out of the newly renovated 17th century Smock Alley Theater.
-Classes are held at Smock Alley, which is on the site of the oldest theater in Dublin.
-The theater is located in the heart of Temple Bar, the city’s arts and entertainment district.
-The area’s rejuvenation in the 1980s preserved the narrow cobbled streets and historic storefronts for galleries, small theaters, and centers for applied arts, photography, and film.
+Classes are held at Smock Alley, which is on the site of the oldest theatre in Dublin.
+The theatre is located in the heart of Temple Bar, the city’s arts and entertainment district.
+The area’s rejuvenation in the 1980s preserved the narrow cobbled streets and historic storefronts for galleries, small theatres, and centers for applied arts, photography, and film.